 Memorials may be made to Brendan House or A.L.E.R.T at https://www.krh.org/foundation/make_a_donation or (406) 751-6930.

-To send flowers to Benny's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Benny Bee, please visit our floral store.